Sheryl Jaffee Halpern

 - Conducting due diligence pertaining to employment matters in mergers and acquisitions

-- Responding to government audits pertaining to classification of workers and other employment-based compliance issues
+- Responding to government audits regarding classification of workers and other employment-based compliance issues

-- Providing guidance designed to diffuse employee complaints
+- Providing guidance designed to defuse employee complaints

-Prior to joining Much, Sheryl was a partner in a small Chicago firm where she established the labor and employment practice.
-Sheryl speaks regularly at legal and industry conferences and seminars on a broad range of labor and employment topics.
-Presentations include “Top Ten Tactics to Avoid Litigation: An Employment Lawyer’s Perspective,” “He’s an Independent Contractor … Or Is He?”
-“Hot Topics in Employment Law,” “Labor & Employment Law Best Practices,” “Cancer in the Workplace: A Legal Perspective,” “Documentation Rules of Thumb and Common Mistakes” and “Top Ten FLSA Pitfalls.”
+Prior to joining Much, Sheryl was a partner in a small Chicago firm where she established and grew the labor and employment practice.
+Sheryl speaks at legal and industry conferences and seminars on a broad range of labor and employment topics.

-Sheryl was honored by the Junior League of Evanston-North Shore with the Outstanding Community Volunteer Award for 2010.
-She has served on the Personnel Committee of her synagogue.
+Sheryl serves as her synagogue's pro bono legal counsel and previously served on its Personnel Committee.
+She was honored by the Junior League of Evanston-North Shore with the Outstanding Community Volunteer Award in 2010.